Chagas disease (American trypanosomiasis)

 At the same time, a series of additional challenges have to be faced.
 These include:

-- persistence in regions where control had been in progress, such as the Chaco region of Bolivia,
+- persistence in regions where control had been in progress, such as the Chaco region of the Plurinational State of Bolivia;

 - enhanced access to diagnosis and treatment for millions of infected people.